Skip to content

 Are there income tax exclusions among Oklahoma veteran benefits?

-Active service members who are residents of Oklahoma don’t have to pay state income tax.
 Veterans can exclude 75 percent, or up to $10,000 of their retirement pay (whichever is greater), from the Oklahoma state income tax return.

 Does Oklahoma award college credit for military training?

-Oklahoma colleges are required to consider military training and experience, and award credit and credentialing appropriately on a case-by-case basis.
+Oklahoma colleges are required to consider military training and experience and award credit and credentialing appropriately on a case-by-case basis.

 Do Oklahoma veterans receive preferential treatment when seeking employment?

-Oklahoma veterans with an honorable discharge receive an additional 5-point credit and disabled veterans receive an additional 10-point credit to their scores for the Oklahoma civil service exam for state jobs.
 Veterans with a VA disability rating of 30 percent or more receive Absolute Preference and are placed at the top of the register for hiring.

 Are there Oklahoma veteran benefits offering reduced recreational fees?

-The Oklahoma Department of Wildlife Conservation offers a discounted lifetime hunting and fishing license to disabled veterans.
-The lifetime license costs $25 for veterans with a VA disability rating of 60 percent or more, and $200 for those with a rating below 60 percent.
-Veterans with an honorable discharge are also granted free admission to state parks and museums.
+The lifetime license costs $25 for veterans with a VA disability rating of 60 percent or more and $200 for those with a rating below 60 percent.

 MAKE SURE YOU GET ALL THE BENEFITS YOU DESERVE